sorrawichYooboon/sorrawichYooboon/README.md

 Full Stack Developer
 --------------------

 Hello everyone!
 I'm Ko, and I have a passion for everything related to technology.
-I enjoy every time I get to see and learn about new and exciting technologies.
+I enjoy every time I get to see and learn about new technologies.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [sorrawich.y@gmail.com](mailto:sorrawich.y@gmail.com)